 I know that not everyone will agree with our approach, and that’s okay.
 There are many other platforms online for expressing one’s views.
 And that’s okay, too.

-So, the idea that anyone’s free speech is being limited or anyone is being “cancelled” or “silenced” by not being hosted on our platforms is simply not true.
+So, the idea that anyone’s free speech is being limited or anyone is being “cancelled” or “silenced” or “banned” by not being hosted on our platforms is simply not true.
 AFM is not the only outlet online, and it’s not even the only Orthodox one.
 We have no authority or control over Fr.
 Tryphon.
 We are responsible only for our own platforms.
 Fr.
 Tryphon continues to publish his content in numerous other places online.

 I’ve gotten a few messages indicating plans to “compete” with AFM in response to our decision.
 I wish all Orthodox ministries well, but I will be honest that I don’t think that competition is what Christian ministry is about.
 Don’t we all serve Christ?
 Orthodox Christians are brothers, not enemies or competitors.
 If someone is preaching Christ and Him crucified, wherever or however they do that, I am glad.